Alabama Seafood is defined as any seafood product sold by Alabama businesses and sourced from Gulf and local waters.

 The ASMC is comprised of volunteer members appointed for a three-year term by the Governor of Alabama that includes fishermen, processors, charter boat operators, retailers, restaurant owners and others directly and indirectly related to the Alabama seafood industry.
-Led by Chris Blankenship, director of the Alabama Marine Resource Division of the Alabama Department of Conservation and Natural Resources, the Commission will help provide advice, oversight, management and encouragement to the marketing of Alabama seafood.
+Led by Chris Blankenship, Commissioner of Conservation, the Commission will help provide advice, oversight, management and encouragement to the marketing of Alabama seafood.

 For a full list of ASMC volunteers and their connection to the Alabama seafood industry, click here.

 Alabama Gulf Seafood is a tradition that stretches back further than that of our own country.
 The first European settlers in Alabama reported that fish were one of the Native Americans’ main sources of food, and by the mid-1700s, Mobile had established itself as a premiere seafood spot thanks to dishes like stuffed Snapper and Shrimp jambalaya.

 Our seafood tradition became industrialized around the early 1800s when Alabama was admitted to the Union.
 Back then, Shrimp were preserved with ice and distributed throughout the states by rail.
 This evolved into a canning method by the early 1900s, which eventually became the seafood processing system that we use today.